slsu0424/COVID19-Drug-Therapies/02-Deployment/Deployment.md

 ## Step 5.
 Data Science & Machine Learning
 Next, you will build a prospective analysis.
 Based on the drug trends identified from the SDUD data, the objective is to build a machine learning model based on the FAERS data associated with those drugs.
-Azure Databricks will be first used to handle these large dataset with the latest Spark capabilities.
+Azure Databricks will be first used to handle these large datasets, pre-process the data, and perform feature engineering.
+You will also use Azure Machine Learning to benchmark code-first models against autoML, and deploy the best model for real-time inferencing.

 ## Step 5.1: Process FAERS Data in Azure Databricks (Persona: Pro Data Scientist)
 1. Launch the Databricks workspace (via Azure portal > Databricks > Launch workspace > Workspace web URL)